Jan 08, 2018

 Neutral colors are safe choice as well, seeing as they can become great backdrops for the bedroom.
 White in particular, helps create a light, airy environment because of its associations with clouds, cotton, and cleanliness.
 Neutrals work with any other color, meaning the person has the liberty of providing all kinds of accents to brighten the bedroom.

 Taking everything into account, it can be said that colors can definitely influence your energy levels while in the bedroom.
 If you are planning to paint your walls soon, remember to use the ones with nontoxic formulas and natural ingredients.
-If you need more info, visit Nontoxic Living’s blog section for other tips.
+If you want more cost effective ways to influence the mood of your bedroom, then consider manipulating colors through the pillows, sheets, blankets, comforters, or art wall in your bedroom.
+For more tips on detoxing your bedroom, visit Nontoxic Living’s Interior Design detox guide.

 Would you like to join a community of like-minded conscious consumers as well?

 Do you want to read less about practical nontoxic choices and just see checklists of thoughtful options?